david-commit/agriplus/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is  a website that shows my assignment.
-It contains the landing page of the AgriPlus business that provides more information about the business.</p>
+<p>This is  a website I made as my assignment in week TWO while at Moringa school as part of the course requirements.
+It contains the landing page of the AgriPlus visually appealing website which provides more information about the business.</p>

 ## Installation